 Unlike the PayPal Here and iZettle, the SumUp Air uses a capacitive screen instead of physical buttons.
 Initially, it’s a little off putting but you quickly get used to it as it feels pretty similar to a phone screen.

 The SumUp Air comes fitted with an impressive Li-ion battery and SumUp claims it’ll manage about 500 transactions before the battery runs flat.
 Unless you’re using your reader in a very busy retail environment, it’s unlikely that you’ll hit 500 sales in a single day.
 If you’re worried about the charge, you can always keep a charging cable on hand.
 The reader can be used while charging so there’s absolutely no downtime if you’ve got a plug nearby.
 Also, the dock keeps the reader fully charged, which you can treat it as mains powered in a traditional retail environment.

 At £29 full price and £19 via our affiliate link, the SumUp Air is great value.
-It’s comfortably the cheapest of the four main readers but it really doesn’t feel like it.
+It’s comfortably one the cheapest of the main readers available, but it really doesn’t feel like it.

 (We haven’t tested the SumUp 3G yet but the reviews are all pretty positive.)

 How good is the SumUp POS app?

 As I’ve mentioned in other articles, the mobile card reader is only ever one part of the puzzle.
 To offer a great service, the point of sale (POS) app has to be just as good as the card reader.

 Well, the SumUp app is good but it’s more limited than its competitors.